alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 [Creating YXI] finished
 ```

-The resulting `.yxi` archive should be located in the `build/yxi` directory of your plugin workspace.
+The resulting `.yxi` archive should exist in your plugin workspace's build/exit directory.

 ## Install and Run in Designer

 ### Method 1
-After you create a `.yxi`, you can double-click the `.yxi` or drag and drop it into Designer to install it.
-This prompts you to install the package in a new dialog box.
+After you create a `.yxi,` you can double-click the `.yxi` or drag and drop it into Designer to install it.
+It then prompts you to install the package in a new dialog box.
 Which looks something like this:

 ![YXI Install Dialog](./assets/install-yxi-dialog.jpg)